 Klein was always trying to get a handle on the general trends of the video community and the most interesting work, and he would call periodic meetings with artists to explore new directions.

 By the mid-1970s, it was becoming obvious that the video community was expanding rapidly, and that it simply was not possible for the foundation to fund adequately a large number of artists in a field in which new advances in technology were always necessitating equipment upgrading.
 A certain number of the funding decisions Klein made can be seen as posing the question of how to fund a large number of artists with essentially limited funds.

 I was beset from all angles: give us this, give us that.
 I talked very closely to people like Nam June, Russell Connor, Fred Barzyk, and a whole cast of characters that I was in pretty frequent contact with.
-In 1975, for instance, I decided that I needed to have a panel meeting, so I brought in a group with Steina Vasulka, Douglas Davis, and others, and I asked them, "What are the common denominators?
+In 1975, for instance, I decided that I needed to have a panel meeting, so I brought in a group with Steina Vasulka, Douglas Davis, and others, and I asked them, "What are this common denominators?
+What can the foundation do that will be the most help to the most number of artists?"
+And they said, "Well, everybody needs a time base corrector."
+So we gave a few \$10,000 equipment grants for time-base correctors.